shriyaMadan/Youtube-Dashboard/Contributing.md

 * Viewing statistics of our own history
 * Adding feature of a graphical representation of any channel's monthly/weekly views

-## More Contribution Guidelines :guard::page_with_curl:

- 1. Issues will be assigned on a first come first serve basis.
- 2. Maximum two active issues can be assigned to a single individual.
- 3. Mention the essential details, like programmming language you want to work in, while asking for issues.
- 4. Make a separate branch for each issue, and use appropriate branch names for the same.
- 5. Write clean and easy to understand code.
-Avoid copy pasting code, we're strictly against plagiarism!
- 6. Provide comments wherever necessary.
- 7. Add a README.md to the folders included, explaining the working of the script.
- 8. Add an appropriate screenshot of output or demo in the README.
- 9. Add a "requirements.txt" file that enlists the program requirements, in case dependencies are required.
-10. Perform a self-review before submitting the PR and wait for the mentors to review it and merge.

 ### :ribbon: **Please go through the following essential steps for successfully submitting a Pull Request here:** :rocket:

 1. Star :star: (Optional, will help you stay up-to-date about the later changes in the base repository) and Fork this repository. :checkered_flag: